chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/overview.md

 A source type defines a kind of entity that contains data that can be chunked, embedded, and indexed.
 An example of a source type—and notably the only currently supported one—is a GitHub repository.
 Each source type defines its own schema for configuring sources of its type.
 For example, the sources of the GitHub repository type allow developers to define a parameter `include_globs`, which is an array of glob patterns for which matching files will be synced.

-Other examples of (future) source types may be S3 buckets, web pages, Notion workspaces, or any other corpus of continually updated content.
+Other examples of (future) source types may be S3 buckets, Notion workspaces, or any other corpus of continually updated content.
 If there is a specific source type for which you would like support, please reach out to [engineering@trychroma.com](mailto:engineering@trychroma.com).

 ## GitHub Repositories